bjf5201/ts-configs/.github/ISSUE_TEMPLATE/bug_report.md

 Follow the steps below:

-[  ] - Search [repository issues](https://github.com/bjf5201/ts-configs/issues) - your bug may already be reported!
+1. Search [repository issues](https://github.com/bjf5201/ts-configs/issues) - your bug may already be reported!
 Please look through current issues before submitting a new one.
-[  ] - If a **development** related bug, ensure you have followed the [development documentation](https://github.com/bjf5201/ts-configs/blob/main/docs/development.md) steps correctly
+2. If a **development** related bug, ensure you have followed the [development documentation](https://github.com/bjf5201/ts-configs/blob/main/docs/development.md) steps correctly
-[  ] - If a **production** bug, please ensure you have followed the [usage documentation](https://github.com/bjf5201/ts-configs/blob/main/README.md#Usage) properly.
+3. If a **production** related bug, ensure you have followed the [usage documentation](https://github.com/bjf5201/ts-configs/blob/main/README.md) steps correctly
-[  ] - Fill out the information below
+4. Fill out the information below.

 ## Bug Information